-The problem, sulfur pollution and corrosion of silver, is illustrated in Fig. A and explained thoroughly in references & .
+The problem, sulfur pollution and corrosion of silver, is illustrated in the figure below and explained thoroughly in references & .
 The resistors increase in value and eventually fail open.

 Craig Hillman, Joelle Arnold, Seth Binfield, Jeremy Seppi, “Silver And Sulfur: Case Studies, Physics, And Possible Solutions”, DfR Solutions, College Park, MD, USA, 2007, email – email@example.com, http://www.dfrsolutions.com/uploads/publications/2007_10_silver_and_sulfur.pdf. link

 Marie Cole et al, “Harsh Environment Impact On Resistor Reliability”, SMTA International 2010 Conference Proceedings, http://researcher.ibm.com/researcher/files/us-kleinl/Resistor_Harsh_Environ_final_SMTAI2010.pdf.